 (e) a recording or a transcript of an interview shall be provided to the Party upon request within a reasonable time following its conclusion (at the Party’s own cost).

-36.7 All Parties and World Sailing must take all reasonable measures to assist an Ethics Officer in the collection of evidence.
+36.7 All Parties and World Sailing must take all reasonable measures to assist the Investigations Panel in the collection of evidence.
 This includes attending interviews under Regulation 36.5.
-If an Ethics Officer requests the production of evidence from any person that person shall (subject to considerations of legal professional privilege or other legal entitlement) be under an obligation to provide it.
-Failure to comply with an Ethics Officer’s request may be reported as Misconduct under Regulation 35.
+If the Panel requests the production of evidence from any person that person shall (subject to considerations of legal professional privilege or other legal entitlement) be under an obligation to provide it.
+Failure to comply with the Panel’s request may be reported as Misconduct under Regulation 35.

 36.8 Parties shall be determined to be immediately available at the most current postal or email address held by World Sailing or by a National Authority.